 Best WordPress Backup Plugins 5.
 BackUpWordPress

 BackupWordPress is a complete WordPress backup plugin with automatic scheduling support.
 It allows you to create different schedules for your database and files.
-The only problem is that the free version does not allow you to store your WordPress backups to a cloud storage service.
+So, the only problem is that the free version does not allow you to store your WordPress backups on a cloud storage service.

 If you want to store your backups on Dropbox, Google Drive, FTP, etc, then you will need to purchase a premium extension for it.
 The extensions are available for each service, and you can buy the one you need or the whole bundle.